bilal-arikan/gamejolt-unity-api/Documentation/Pages/tutorial.md

 2. Right click in the *Project* tab.
 3. Select *Import Package > Custom Package...* and locate the *Unity Package*.

-*Note: You can also directly download and import ths asset via the [Unity Asset Store](http://u3d.as/ZUx)*
+*Note: You can also directly download and import this asset via the [Unity Asset Store](http://u3d.as/ZUx)*

 ## Configure the API